 Loading...

-Track income, expenses, and calculate your exact Self Assessment liability using Scottish income tax rates.
+We're building a spreadsheet that tracks income, expenses, and your exact Self Assessment liability using Scottish income tax rates.
 Not English ones.
 Not “UK-wide approximations.”
 Scottish ones.
+It's not on sale yet — join the waitlist and we'll email you at launch.

-Live calculation — updates as you log income and expenses
+Mock-up of the planned dashboard — live calculation as you log income and expenses

-TaxSimply (Etsy's top UK tax tracker): “Unfortunately we do not have a Scottish version yet.”— Now there is one.
+TaxSimply (Etsy's top UK tax tracker): “Unfortunately we do not have a Scottish version yet.” — We're building one.

 Calculates your income tax across all 6 Scottish bands — 19% to 48%.
 Not a generic UK calculator with wrong rates.